MBPpp/chatapp/README.md

 currently to run the server and share it, i only personally know how to do it with port forwarding, such as hamachi, but eh, it works. i may figure something else out soon.

-to connect to a server from the client, change the values in config.txt to match the server, while keeping the apostrophies (' ' <- those), then launch the client and you should connect.
+to connect to a server from the client, change the values in config.txt to match the server, while keeping the apostrophes (' ' <- those), then launch the client and you should connect.